 One of the most important steps that made the development of the hemp industry possible was that the bill removed “THC in hemp” from the Controlled Substances Act.
 Marijuana continues to be an illegal substance federally, but federally compliant hemp-derived products with higher THC content are legal.

 The main issue around products like legal Δ9-THC gummies is that they are intoxicating.
-After all, hemp was legalized because it’s a non-intoxicating plant with no more than 0.3 percent delta 9.

-The level of Δ9-THC in a product or hemp material is the only “metric” that separates hemp from marijuana in terms of legality.
+However, the level of Δ9-THC in a product or hemp material is the only “metric” that separates hemp from marijuana in terms of legality.
 So, regardless if a product is intoxicating, if it comes from federally compliant hemp and contains less than 0.3% delta 9 THC, it’s legal under federal law.

 In fact, the legal status of CBD is still more complicated because the Food and Drug Administration (FDA) hasn’t approved the use of this component in hemp-derived consumable products.
 That said, the FDA tolerates the sale of CBD in food and dietary supplements as long as they’re not marketed under any medical claims.